 Residents may not substitute or remove furnishings from their rooms.
 Provided room furnishings are to remain in the student rooms.
 Furniture or equipment permanently attached to floors or walls may not be modified or removed.
+Students may not bring their own mattress.
 Residents have the responsibility to clean and return the room to its original condition when they vacate the room.
 Service costs to reassemble or replace furniture will be charged to the residents.